stolenfootball/stolenfootball.github.io/content/posts/series/windows_drivers/p2_whats_a_driver/index.md

 2. The IRP is sent to the kernel.
 3. The kernel sends the IRP to the root of the device tree.
 4. The IRP is transferred down the device tree to its appropriate node.
-5. Once the IRP gets to the correct device object, it is sent to the top of the device's driver stack.
+5. Once the IRP gets to the correct device node, it is sent to the top of the device's driver stack.
 6. The IRP is sent down the stack, with each driver in the stack acting on the IRP then sending down it to the next level.
 7. One of the drivers in the stack completes the IRP
 8. The IRP walks back up the stack, with each driver in the stack acting on the IRP then sending up to the next level.